J-O-B/game-project/README.md

 ### <ins>**_Wireframes_**</ins>
 You can view the wireframe designs [here](assets/readme/wireframes.pdf)

-This project will maintain the same style regardless of the viewing device
+As this project will maintain the same style regardless of the viewing device, I have added one set of wireframes.
+Due to the fact that I was trying to recreate game screens from the 1990s era, I relied a lot on images of what these menus looked like, rather than try to recreate a proven and well designed menu screen.

 ### <ins>**_User Stories_**</ins>